Skip to content

 • two parameters (appid and apikey)

-When valid API key is used for html format e.g. when using browser a cookie will be sent in response and browser will keep user logged in.
+When a valid API key is used for HTML requests, e.g. when using browser, a cookie will be sent in response and the browser will maintain a session to authenticate subsequent requests.

 The name of the header and query string argument can be changed in SlashDB ini file /etc/slashdb/slashdb.ini.
-More on that here.
+See INI settings for more info.

 The API key is configured in User Configuration.

-Probably the easiest way to authenticate is by sending single parameter API key.
+The simplest way to authenticate is by sending a single parameter, apikey.

 curl -i 'http://localhost/db/Chinook2.json' \